 However, Israel is not a typical Western liberal democratic society, but rather is a Jewish state that attempts to integrate the Jewish and democratic traditions.
-In addition, the areas in which the Israeli situation is clearly abnormal - the absence of recognized borders, and the denial of legitimacy by neighboring states - were not even mentioned in Barak's text.
+In addition, the areas in which the Israeli situation is clearly abnormal – the absence of recognized borders, and the denial of legitimacy by neighboring states – were not even mentioned in Barak’s text.

 This illusion of normalcy can, in part, be attributed to wishful thinking, particularly on the part of secular intellectuals who believe that they have more in common with their counterparts in liberal societies than they have with traditional (non-secular) Israelis.
-However, if the Israeli situation were normal or comparable to that of the U.S. or UK, the difficulties that were raised in this case, and that prevented the judges from issuing a clear-cut statement, would not have existed.
+However, if the Israeli situation were normal or comparable to that of the U.S. or U.K., the difficulties that were raised in this case, and that prevented the judges from issuing a clear-cut statement, would not have existed.
 There would be no conflict between equality for Arab citizens seeking to join a particular community and the security interests of the state.

 The reality, however, is very different.
-The growth of nationalist and Islamic ideologies among Israel's Arab population was illustrated by orchestrated violence at Haifa University, disturbances in Shfaram including an attack on Druse leaders at the Israeli Independence Day reception, violence to mark "Naqba day," the boycotting of the Israeli flag, flying of the Palestinian flag, and open identification with Hezbollah.
+The growth of nationalist and Islamic ideologies among Israel’s Arab population was illustrated by orchestrated violence at Haifa University, disturbances in Shfaram including an attack on Druse leaders at the Israeli Independence Day reception, violence to mark “Naqba day,” the boycotting of the Israeli flag, flying of the Palestinian flag, and open identification with Hezbollah.
 These events occurred shortly after the court issued its decision.
 A few months later, as noted above, these areas erupted in attacks against Israeli institutions and individuals, and in other actions in support of Palestinian violence.

 These expressions of Arab nationalism and hostility, particularly in the Galilee and Nahal Irun regions, have led to increased statements of concern, even from the Israeli left.
-MK Amnon Rubinstein warned of "flagrant political irredentism," and of Arab leaders who preach that "the Jews have no right to their own country."
-Rubinstein noted that "For those of us who climbed the rocky face of the mountain in our crusade on behalf of greater equality for Israel's Arab citizens, the present period is an excruciatingly bitter disappointment....The goal of this upheaval is not the attainment of more rights for Israel's Arab citizens, but rather to revolt against the very existence and substance of Israel as the state of the Jewish people."38
+Then MK Amnon Rubinstein warned of "flagrant political irredentism," and of Arab leaders who preach that "the Jews have no right to their own country."
+Rubinstein noted that "For those of us who climbed the rocky face of the mountain in our crusade on behalf of greater equality for Israel’s Arab citizens, the present period is an excruciatingly bitter disappointment...The goal of this upheaval is not the attainment of more rights for Israel’s Arab citizens, but rather to revolt against the very existence and substance of Israel as the state of the Jewish people.”38

 Rubinstein also condemned the blatant abuse of the democratic process and of sensitivity to minority rights and individual equality in order to undermine the legitimacy of Israel.
-"Freedom of expression is not freedom to engage in incitement or to proclaim support for murderers or to show disrespect for the Israeli flag."
-In language that seemed directed toward Aharon Barak, Rubinstein concluded that "You cannot expect equal rights from a state whose very legitimate right to exist is something that you deny.
-The state, after all, is the context in which you want to be an equal member, and only under the protection of its flag can you demand equal rights for all citizens of the state."39 In other words, as at least Rubinstein realizes (if not explicitly), the Israeli situation is far from "normal," and efforts to apply "normal" (liberal democratic) norms and values out of context have not been successful.
+“Freedom of expression is not freedom to engage in incitement or to proclaim support for murderers or to show disrespect for the Israeli flag.”
+In language that seemed directed toward Aharon Barak, Rubinstein concluded that “You cannot expect equal rights from a state whose very legitimate right to exist is something that you deny.
+The state, after all, is the context in which you want to be an equal member, and only under the protection of its flag can you demand equal rights for all citizens of the state.”39 In other words, as at least Rubinstein realizes (if not explicitly), the Israeli situation is far from “normal,” and efforts to apply “normal” (liberal democratic) norms and values out of context have not been successful.